-Paychex is one of the most popular but also one of the most expensive solutions, here mostly due to public demand.
-Rumor around the accounting department’s water cooler is that Paychex is robust but not simple to easy to use to set up.
-They require a lot of personal information to get started, and running reports comes with its share of red tape and added costs.
+Paychex is one of the most popular payroll software for small business but also one of the more expensive solutions, mostly due to public demand.
+Rumor around the accounting department’s water cooler is that Paychex is robust but not simple, easy to use, or set up.
+That can be a huge factor for small business when they’re looking for the best payroll software.
+Paychecx requires a lot of personal information to get started and running reports comes with its share of red tape and added costs.

 - Good cross-platform support for payroll and self-service functionality

 The solutions offered by ADP, and specifically their small-business oriented RUN, are very similar to those offered by abovementioned Paychex – expensive but popular.
 This solution is for you if you prefer to send employees physical paychecks rather than direct deposit as ADP can (for an additional fee) print, sign and mail paychecks on your behalf.

 - Popularity on the market – many accountants and bookkeepers are familiar with the interface

 One of the cheapest payroll solutions out there for small businesses, Sage Payroll.
 Now it may lack the bells and whistles that other payroll software have to offer, but for many businesses it is more than enough in terms of functionality.
 One of its main strength is security – your payroll information in the cloud is fully encrypted, and user access permissions can be customized to ensure data security and integrity.